mrudorfer/pybullet-tutorials/README.md

 # pybullet-tutorials
-A collection of tutorials for using a robotic manipulator arm in pybullet
+This is a collection of tutorials for using a robotic manipulator arm in PyBullet.
+The tutorials are somewhat educational, i.e., they come with some explanations of the methods rather than just explaining how to use the API.

 ## PyBullet